Virgin Gorda

 • Bath and Turtle

-A patio tavern in the Yacht Harbour.
-Caribbean fare, pasta, pizza and burgers, waterfront bar, liquor store and free lending library.
+This patio tavern in the Yacht Harbor offers Caribbean fare, pasta, pizza, and burgers.
+It also has a waterfront bar, liquor store, and free lending library.
 Phone: 284-495-5239

 • Biras Creek

-An elegant restaurant overlooking North Sound.
-Dinner dress code and reservations required.
-Phone: 284-494-3555.
+This elegant restaurant overlooks North Sound.
+Dinner dress code and reservations are required.
+Phone: 284-494-3555

 • Crab Hole